 As part of Puerto Rico's government public policy, the Puerto Rico Housing Finance Authority (Authority or PRHFA), housing credit authority for the Government of Puerto Rico, has the objective to facilitate the process of construction, rehabilitation and acquisition of low- and moderate-housing cost in Puerto Rico.
 Recent and constant demographic changes have caused an increased need for housing to be occupied by low- and moderate-income families.
-The Authority, by means of this Qualified Allocation Plan (QAP) 2020 shall give notice of available funds and how they shall be allocated.
+The Authority will make this 2022 Qualified Allocation Plan (QAP) a component of the forthcoming Notice of Funding Availability (NOFA) that will be issued.
+The NOFA intends to leverage other funds managed by the Authority, such as HOME Program and Housing Trust Fund (HTF), under joint underwriting criteria compatible with the QAP in order to maximize the use of public and private funds channeled to affordable rental projects meeting the housing needs and goals established in the State Housing Plan.
+Nonetheless, any representation and/or guideline contained in the NOFA will not be intended to, nor it statutorily could, modify or supersede the Authority's responsibility to comply with Section 42 requirements as the U.S. Internal Revenue Code applies to state allocating agencies.